Skip to main content

 The testimony of this man was allowed... but 40 people who were all upstanding citizens with zero criminal records, armed with pictures and official documents.... were not allowed to testify?

 The documentary showed that Davidson wasn't even allowed to turn into a state witness.
 I believe that it was an act of desperation.
 It would be very important to use common sense.
 How can Davidson, who alleged that drugs and alcohol were used, have a perfect memory of what happened?
-I remembered getting drunk once at a friend's house.
+I remember getting drunk once at a friend's house.
 I drank the beer too fast and bumped into their clear glass door.
 I couldn't remember everything I said while I was drunk.
 Right now, I can't even remember the date of when it happened.

 The judge really dismissed common sense when he chose to stick to what Davidson had to say.
 Not to mention, why weren't the other witnesses cross-examined?
 By refusing to cross-examine Davidson for longer than half an hour, the judge may have suspicious reasons for doing so.